tommasomoretti/nameless-analytics-tables/README.md

 ## Main table schema

 This is the schema of the raw data main table.
-You have to create it manually before starting stream events.
+Create it manually before starting stream events.

 It's a partitioned table by event_date, clustered by client_id, session_id and event_name.